playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ### Using `ngAfterViewInit` to Use a Deferred `ViewChild` {#using-ngafterviewinit}

-While the values a dynamic HTML may not be defined in `ngOnInit`, there is a different lifecycle method to be called when Angular has fully initialized all the child values of your dynamic HTML: `ngAfterViewInit`.
+While the values of a dynamic HTML may not be defined in `ngOnInit`, there is a different lifecycle method to be called when Angular has fully initialized all the child values of your dynamic HTML: `ngAfterViewInit`.

 ```typescript
 import { AfterViewInit, Component, ElementRef, ViewChild } from "@angular/core";